 At some point in the last several months, you decided to move into a senior community.
-You signed the contract, put your home on the market, hired movers, and, possibly had a garage sale.
-You took advice on how to plan your move so as to have as little stress as possible.
+You signed the contract, put your home on the market, hired movers, and possibly had a garage sale.
+You took advice on how to plan your move to have as little stress as possible.
 Now, you’re sitting in a new apartment in a new community.
 You’ve unpacked all your boxes – or almost unpacked.
 It seems like you have met every staff member in a matter of a couple of days.
 You have a resident handbook, a resident directory, and a resident activities calendar sitting on your coffee table.

 Outside your door is a community full of opportunity.
 For some, it’s easy to dive in head first from day one.
 For others, it takes a little time to get acclimated.
 Either way is completely fine.

 We recently spoke to some residents to get their insights into what life is like after they move into a senior community – Peg and Stan, Anne and Ben, Martie, and Joe.

 While your apartment has its own kitchen, take advantage of the community’s dining room as a way to get to know people.
 However, if you’re a bit shy or single, walking into a dining room filled with strangers may seem a little overwhelming.
 Nellie admits that it took her a little time to get comfortable in the dining room.
 “It was the most difficult part for me.
 But another resident took me under her wing and began introducing me.”